hashicorp/terraform-provider-aws/website/docs/r/codebuild_project.html.markdown

 * `packaging` - (Optional) Type of build output artifact to create.
 If `type` is set to `S3`, valid values are `NONE`, `ZIP`
 * `path` - (Optional) If `type` is set to `S3`, this is the path to the output artifact.
 * `type` - (Required) Build output artifact's type.
 Valid values: `CODEPIPELINE`, `NO_ARTIFACTS`, `S3`.

+### build_batch_config

+* `combine_artifacts` - (Optional) Specifies if the build artifacts for the batch build should be combined into a single artifact location.
+* `restrictions` - (Optional) Specifies the restrictions for the batch build.
+* `service_role` - (Required) Specifies the service role ARN for the batch build project.
+* `timeout_in_mins` - (Optional) Specifies the maximum amount of time, in minutes, that the batch build must be completed in.

+#### restrictions

+* `compute_types_allowed` - (Optional) An array of strings that specify the compute types that are allowed for the batch build.
+See [Build environment compute types](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-compute-types.html) in the AWS CodeBuild User Guide for these values.
+* `maximum_builds_allowed` - (Optional) Specifies the maximum number of builds allowed.

 ### cache